 - If this works, then repeat the same process for the more complex one, pattern 5-7 in my case, to verify that it works.
 Make sure to pick a simple patch.
 The sequencer sends out exactly what it plays, so when you play back on an empty pattern, it should sound exactly the same!

-- Now that we can control the machine externally, go to any pattern, and press PTN SELECT [hold] then press SCATTER to randomize the pattern and KEYBOARD [hold] then SCATTER to randomize the accents, glides, and octaves.
+Now that we can control the machine externally, go to any pattern, and press PTN SELECT [hold] then press SCATTER to randomize the note pattern and KEYBOARD [hold] then SCATTER to randomize the accents, glides, and octaves.
+If you press REALTIME REC button in between switching from PTN SELECT to KEYBOARD mode, it won’t erase and start over.
 Save the pattern by pressing REALTIME REC or simply play the sequence into your sequencer and play it back from there.
 No need to back up patterns this way!

 Check out this document for the rest of the cheat codes. http://airainfo.org/files/tb-3_cheatsheet.pdf

 The Keith McMillen QuNexus is a very flexible controller with great software.
 Even though its main function is a computer USB controller, at which it excels, it also is equally capable in MIDI 5-pin (with the expander) or CV control modes.
 It will even function as a MIDI-to-CV & CV-to-MIDI converter.